Strategies for Effective Construction Workforce Planning

 • Metrics you’d like to be updated on

 Your meetings are only as good as the actions that they result in.
-Outlining desired outcomes ahead of your meetings can help to drive the conversation towards those outcomes and allows for new ideas and strategies to be centered around a specific goal.
+Outlining desired outcomes ahead of your meetings can help to drive the conversation towards those outcomes and allow for new ideas and strategies to be centered around a specific goal.
 Once your team has reached a consensus, follow up with written confirmation and indicate how you want progress to be tracked.

 3. Look back and plan ahead

 If you’re taking the steps to track progress and specific metrics, it’s valuable for your operations team to gain insight into what’s working and what might need to be adjusted from meeting to meeting.
-The follow up from the previous workforce planning meeting is a good place to start.
+The follow-up from the previous workforce planning meeting is a good place to start.
 You can review decisions that were made, metrics that were decided on, and the progress that’s been made.
-This can act as a subtle reminder that helps keep your team aligned on strategy, and also helps to increase accountability as metrics and progress become a regular topic of discussion.
-Everyone is better prepared to share their input on how and why some strategies are working, and why some aren’t.
+This can act as a subtle reminder that helps keep your team aligned on strategy and also helps to increase accountability as metrics and progress become a regular topic of discussion.
+Everyone is better prepared to share their input on how and why some strategies are working and why some aren’t.

 As important as it is to reflect on previous meetings, it’s equally important to look into the immediate and distant future of your project timeline to ensure:

-• You have the capacity to take on new projects
+• You can take on new projects.

 • You have enough projects lined up to keep your team working at full capacity